tsunami416604/azure-docs.hu-hu/articles/cognitive-services/bing-visual-search/quickstarts/python.md

     imagePath = 'your-image-path'
     ```

-3. Hozzon létre egy szótárobjektum, a kérelem fejlécében adatainak tárolására.
-A karakterlánc kötést létrehozni az előfizetési kulcs `Ocp-Apim-Subscription-Key`lent látható módon:
+3. Create a dictionary object to hold your request's header information.
+Bind your subscription key to the string `Ocp-Apim-Subscription-Key`, as shown below:

     ```python
     HEADERS = {'Ocp-Apim-Subscription-Key': SUBSCRIPTION_KEY}
     ```

-4. Hozzon létre egy másik szótár tartalmazza a rendszerképet, amely megnyitva, és a kérés küldésekor feltöltött:
+4. Create another dictionary to contain your image, which is opened and uploaded when you send the request:

     ```python
     file = {'image' : ('myfile', open(imagePath, 'rb'))}
     ```

-## <a name="parse-the-json-response"></a>A JSON-válasz elemzése
+## <a name="parse-the-json-response"></a>Parse the JSON response

-1. Hozzon létre egy meghívott metódus `print_json()` az API válaszként, és nyomtassa ki a JSON:
+1. Create a method called `print_json()` to take in the API response, and print the JSON:

     ```python
     def print_json(obj):